dyne/JaroMail/README.md

 will be stored, by default it is `$HOME/Mail`.

 The dependencies to be installed on the system for Jaro Mail are
-* build: `make gcc libglib2.0-dev libgnome-keyring-dev`
+* build: `make gcc libglib2.0-dev libgnome-keyring-dev libxapian-dev libgmime-2.6-dev libtalloc-dev zlib1g-dev libgpgme11-dev`
 * run: `fetchmail msmtp mutt notmuch pinentry-curses abook wipe alot`

 Keep in mind **you need to read the Manual**: this software is not